jaredpetersen/kafka-connect-arangodb/README.md

 A full example of how Kafka Connect ArangoDB can be integrated into a Kafka cluster is available in the [development documentation](/docs/development/).

+### Topics
+The name of the topic determines the name of the ArangoDB collection the record will be written to.

+Record with topics that are just a plain string like `products` will go into a collection with the name `products`.
+If the record's topic name is period-separated like `dbserver1.mydatabase.customers`, the last period-separated value will be the collection's name (`customers` in this case).
+Each configured Kafka Connect ArangoDB Connector will only output data into a single database instance.

+Please note that the connector will *NOT* create ArangoDB collections for you and will exit if the collection does not exist.
+As such, do not configure the connector to listen to topics that do not have a corresponding collection.

 ### Record Formats and Structures
 The following record formats are supported:
 * Avro (Recommended)